Industrial Wastewater Screening Selection: 5 Must-Ask Questions

 Screen “blinding” can occur if the type and shape of the solids in the wastewater are not considered when selecting a screen.
 Items like hair, fiber, or other stringy materials may wind around the openings in a screen and cause clogs.
 Feathers, which are thin on one end but larger on the other, can also easily slip into screen openings and get stuck, blocking the flow.
 But if you clearly understand what solids are in the wastewater there are types of screens and design features that can prevent blinding from happening.

-Self-cleaning screens or screens that include a mechanism to keep solids brushed off may be required for some industrial application’s.
+Self-cleaning screens or screens that include a mechanism to keep solids brushed off may be required for some industrial applications.
 Technology can also be added to a screening scheme that diverts solids away from the screen openings.
 There are also a variety of different wastewater delivery systems that introduce the flow to the drum screen so that solids are bouncing and moving and being washed away from the openings.
 Keeping the flow paths open allows the fluids to easily drain out.
-Bottom line is you need a drum screen design such that if your unique solids did get into the screen, they will also be washed out.
+The bottom line is you need a drum screen design such that if your unique solids did get into the screen, they will also be washed out.

 5) What is the full wastewater treatment scheme?